 Prioritize Your Mental Health

 Part of healthy living with endometriosis includes good mental health.
 However, chronic pain and reduced quality of life seriously impact your mental and emotional well-being.
-Managing symptoms dealing with doctors, work, and medical expenses can create stress and anxiety.
+Managing symptoms while dealing with doctors, work, and medical expenses can create stress and anxiety.
 Not being able to socialize because of flare-ups and chronic pain can cause depression.
 Both trigger flare-ups and chronic pain.
 Finding ways to manage stress, decrease anxiety and overcome depression is essential.

 Simple activities such as journaling, meditation, and breathwork help decrease stress.
 Additionally, developing a hobby will take your mind off your stressors and give you a break.
 If you’re feeling alone, joining a support group or talking with a trustworthy friend or family member can help.